GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-ingress/README.md

 ## Tenant Workloads

-This example demonstrates one tenant with a workload that span multiple clusters:
+This tutorial demonstrates one tenant with a workload that span multiple clusters:

 - **zoneprinter** - an echo service behind Multi-Cluster Ingress